-In the first episode of the Invisibilia podcast's sixth season, host Elise Speigel opens by comparing the heartbeat of a human, a black-capped chickadee and an elephant.
-"The bigger the animal, the slower the tempo of the heart," Miller points out.
+In the first episode of the Invisibilia podcast's sixth season, host Alix Spiegel opens by comparing the heartbeat of a human, a black-capped chickadee and an elephant.
+"The bigger the scale of the animal, the slower the tempo of its heart," Spiegel points out.

 It's an analogy that's helpful for understanding other crises as well.

-One of the biggest problems facing all life on Earth right now is human-caused climate change, but there's a problem in how we relate to it: The scale and tempo are different from the human one.
+One of the biggest problems facing all life on Earth right now is human-caused climate change, but there's a problem in how we relate to it: The scale and tempo are different from the human pace of life.

 Coronavirus, however, is happening at a speed that humans can understand, fear and react to.
 The virus is spreading at a rate that's both disturbingly fast (for healthcare workers, people who need to get home and those who are sick).
 It's also just the right tempo to get humans' immediate and focused attention.